cloudfoundry-attic/efs-volume-release/README.md

     - BROKER_PASSWORD: some invented password
     - AWS_ACCESS_KEY_ID (optional): the access key id efsbroker will use to create new Elastic File Systems.
 If you do not already have an id/key pair, you can generate one from the AWS Console [Security Credentials page](https://console.aws.amazon.com/iam/home#security_credential).
 For an example IAM policy, see `policy.json`.
     - AWS_SECRET_ACCESS_KEY (optional): see above
-    - AWS_SUBNET_ID: the subnet you want to create new EFS volume mount points in.
+    - AWS_SUBNET_IDS: the subnets you want to create new EFS volume mount points in, comma delimited.
 For simple deployments, the subnet used by Diego cells will work.
-    - AWS_SECURITY_GROUP: the security group you want to use for new mount points.
+    - AWS_SECURITY_GROUPS: the security groups you want to use for new mount points, one per subnet.
 Again, for simple deployments you can reference the security group used by diego cells.
+    - AWS_AZS: the availability zones of your subnets (one per subnet, comma delimited)

     Note: instead of setting `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, you can grant the relevant permissions to the broker instance using [IAM instance profiles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html).
 This approach allows you to manage AWS permissions without creating and rotating IAM credentials.
 To use this approach, create an instance profile with the necessary permissions, create a [VM extension using BOSH cloud config](https://bosh.io/docs/cloud-config.html#vm-extensions) that names the instance profile, and associate the VM extension with the broker instance group, as follows: